jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 f(z) =  \frac{1}{1 + e^{0.76}} = 0.3186
 $$

 Each node above will have its own set of weight (W) and bias (b).
-From the left most layer, we compute the output of each node and eventaully we find the probability of each object classification (a school bus, an airplane or a truck).
+From the left most layer, we compute the output of each node and eventaully we feed forward the output through each layer.
+Eventually, we calculate the probability of each object classification (a school bus, an airplane or a truck).
 In this exercise, we supply the weight and bias values for each node to our android Pieter.
-But as the term "deep learning" may imply, by the end of this tutorial, Pieter will manage to learn those parameters by himself.
-We still miss a few pieces, but the fundermental is there.
-In fact, the system above can recognize the zip code written on a envelop with reasonable high successful rate.
+But as the term "deep learning" imply, by the end of this tutorial, Pieter will manage to learn those parameters by himself.
+We still miss a few pieces of the puzzle, but the network diagram above lay down the fundation of our deep learning network.
+In fact, this simple design can recognize the zip code written on a envelop with reasonable high successful rate.

 #### XOR
 For the skeptics, we will build an exclusive "or" (XOR) using the following networks: